sammcdsam/dog_detector/README.md

 # Dog Detector
 A dog detector built using YOLOV3  and Tensorflow in python.
 It looks for either dog in the frame and sends me a photo using the Discord API.
 Designing to be able to snoop on my dogs, and building it as a Discord bot for a layer of security between my computer of livestreaming data and the internet.

+Code is at a somewhat stable state, so I have added a develop branch.

 <p align="center">
   <img src="/data/output_images/dog_livestream.JPG" />
 </p>